Screened Topsoil

 Class “B” soil is generally the same as the aforementioned.
 This product is intended to be used in a larger volume or erosion control and also in deeper planting beds that will then be covered with various mulches like our hemlock bark mulch or rock mulch.
 We run class “B” through a larger screen to increase production time and lower the cost of the product, making it more affordable in large volumes.
 The product will still meet the municipal spec for organics, silt, sand/gravel, and Ph.
 The sieve size will not be met for lawn-grade soil.
 State/DOT specifications are much more liberal and almost any soil sieved through a 3” screen will meet the specifications.

-Need Screened Compost Too?
+Need Compost Too?

-American Landscaping proudly diverts over 65 MILLION POUNDS (32,500 tons) ANNUALLY from landfills and disposal sites in its manufacturing of topsoil, compost and bark mulch products.
+American Landscaping proudly diverts over 30 MILLION POUNDS (15,000 tons) ANNUALLY from landfills and disposal sites in its manufacturing of topsoil, compost and bark mulch products.